cortexlib/box/docs/doc_row.md

 Pre Increment Operator

+*Return values:* constexpr row\_iterator&

 Increments the iterator to the next item in the row.
 If the iterator is at the end of the row, the iterator jumps to the first item in the next row.

-\\return constexpr row\_iterator&

 -----